Vice President of South Sudan

 The vice president of South Sudan is the second highest political position obtainable in South Sudan.
 Additionally, a temporary position called first vice president was created in August 2015.
+In 2020, a coalition agreement was reached in 2020 creating five vice presidents.

 Vice presidents (2005–2020)

 This list contains vice presidents of Southern Sudan (2005–2011, autonomous region of Sudan) and vice presidents of the Republic of South Sudan (2011–present, independent country).